lzap/cborpc/README.md

 * Response header data: `{'Seq': 1, 'ServiceMethod': 'Arith.Multiply', 'Error': ''}}`
 * Response reply data: `56`

-Errors are string values.
+Errors are string values, just like in Go.
+An empty string indicates no error.

 ## Example (Python interoperability)

 Here is a quick and dirty example on how to use this library to spawn a Python subprocess and communicate with it over pipes.
-For a complete example, see [internal/examples/python](internal/examples/python) directory.
+Only Go -> Python direction is currently implemented at the moment as this was the reason for my use case, contributions are welcome.

-It is based on the `net/rpc` package from Go:
+For a complete example, see [internal/examples/python](internal/examples/go-calls-python) directory.
+An example calling **Python subprocess** from Go:

 ```go
 package main